Coexisting With Coyotes

 - Neutering pets is a responsible and good practice.
 Although a very rare occurrence, a domesticated dog may be interested in and attempt to mate with a coyote.

-- Do not approach coyotes, their dens or their pups, even if it appears the parents have abandoned them.
+- Do not approach coyotes, their dens, or their pups, even if it appears the parents are not in the vicinity.
 Coyotes will do their best to avoid humans but may interact with humans when provoked (during risky human behaviour such as feeding, interfering with pups or harassing) sick, or injured.

 - Teach children about wildlife and how to safely respond to a coyote (or dog) nearby.

 - Respect, compassion, and education are common-sense tools that nurture safe and healthy human-wildlife coexistence.

 What can I do if a canid frequently visits my backyard?